In the summer of 1944, Dietrich Bonhoeffer wrote the following from his Prison Cell. (1)

 (2) Brueggemann, Placher & Blount, 10.

-As one of the 111 signatures on the "coming out" letter presented to the denomination this week, I once again am standing on the shoulders of others leading and advocating on my behalf.
+As one of the 111 signatures on the "coming out" letter presented to the denomination this week, I am standing on the shoulders of others leading and advocating on my behalf.
 I have been given the gift of being a pastor who just happens to be gay.
-The least I can do this week is to tell my story.
-This text was made public in the fall of 2012.
+The least I can do this week is share my story.

-In gratitude for my friends, family and colleagues who supported me, for the LA LGBT center's "coming out group" who helped me find my way, and for all those brave men and women who speak for the outcast while people of faith remain silent ...
+In gratitude for my friends, family and colleagues who supported me, for the LA LGBT center's "coming out group" who helped me find my way, and for all those who speak for the outcast while people of faith remain silent ...

 A Coming Out Letter